graezykev/dev-container/part-4.md

 Here comes my favorite part, **Remote Development**.

-In the previous parts we stay in a stand alone PC to do everything, building Dev containers, and developing.
+In the previous parts we stay in a stand alone PC to do everything, building dev containers, and developing.
 In this part I would like to introduce how to develop when you're not at office or even have no working PC at your disposal.

 This is how VS Code team elaborate the remote development architecture: